mpresill/umbria-jets-report/summer-student-project/README.md

 different energy sharing between the two subjets.
-The goal of this project is to teach the **Particle Transformer (ParT)** — a state-of-the-art Transformer-based jet tagger — to distinguish V_L from V_T jets, using a fresh simulation sample produced with the same toolchain as JetClass-II.
+The goal of this project is to teach the **Particle Transformer (ParT)** — a state-of-the-art Transformer-based jet tagger — to distinguish V_L from V_T jets, using a new simulation sample to be produced (with the same toolchain as the publicly available "JetClass").

 **Primary deliverable (must-have):**
 A validated W_L / W_T / QCD dataset (~500k jets per class), a fine-tuned